jaime-olivares/zipstorer/README.md

 * No Interop calls, increments portability to Mono and other non-Windows platforms
 * Async methods for storing and extracting files
 * Support for Zip64 (file sizes > 4GB)
-* UTF8 Encoding support
+* Support for UTF8 and CP 437 Encodings
 * Available as a [nuget package](https://www.nuget.org/packages/ZipStorer/)

 ## Using the code
 The ZipStorer class is the unique one needed to create the zip file.
 It contains a nested structure *(ZipFileEntry)* for collecting each directory entry.
-The class has been declared inside the System.IO namespace.
+The class has been declared inside the System.IO.Compression namespace.

 There is no default constructor.
 There are two ways to construct a new ZipStorer instance, depending on specific needs: use either the *Create()* or the *Open()* static method.
 To create a new Zip file, use the *Create()* method like this: